dappnode/DAppNodeDocs/docs/user/install/arm.md

 Once you have logged in, you will see the next message:
-`If you want to add any additional partition or disk, do it now.` `Run 'sudo dappnodepi-install' command to install DAppNode when ready.` Connect your raspberry to the internet.
+`If you want to add any additional partition or disk, do it now.` `Run 'sudo dappnodepi-install' command to install Dappnode when ready.` Connect your raspberry to the internet.
 Execute `sudo dappnodedepi-install` to finalize the dappnode installation.

 ## Basic Setup

-In case you have installed DAppNode in a raspberry using a sd card and you want to use a ssd hard disk you should to mount docker in this ssd.
+In case you have installed Dappnode in a raspberry using a sd card and you want to use a ssd hard disk you should to mount docker in this ssd.
 To do this follow the next steps:

 - Stop Docker service
   `systemctl stop docker`